KILLTUBE/corvid/README.md

 - [Dylancyclone](https://github.com/Dylancyclone) for [VMF2OBJ](https://github.com/Dylancyclone/VMF2OBJ) tool which helped me understand a lot of things about Source Engine maps and inspired me to work on this tool.
 - [masterex1000](https://github.com/masterex1000) for helping me understand the intricacies of map files, mesh generation and helping with calculating UV maps.
 - Geekidos, HitmanVere, OldmanCats, ThomasCat for testing the maps converted by Corvid and help me figure out the issues we had on Black Ops 3.
 Without their help, Corvid couldn't have Black Ops 3 support at all.

+If you'd like to support my work, you can [become a patron](https://patreon.com/johndoe_) and help me keep working on this tool.

 For further information and support, join the KILLTUBE [Discord server](https://discordapp.com/invite/mqBchQZ)